Skip to main content

 • Kubernetes version >= v1.18.0

-• The Kubernetes cluster API endpoint should be reachable from the machine you are running Helm.
+• The Kubernetes cluster API endpoint is reachable from the machine running Helm

 helm repo add levoai https://charts.levo.ai && helm repo update levoai

-# If Sensor is installed on same cluster as Satellite, use 'levoai-haproxy'
+# If the Sensor is installed on the same cluster as the Satellite, use 'levoai-haproxy'

 # If they are installed on different clusters, the haproxy service should be exposed so that it is

-# Also specify the Organization ID (copy from levo platform).
+# Also specify the Organization ID and Workspace ID (copy from the Levo platform).

 #